gwDistSys15/dist-sys-exercises/lec-1/msgboard/README.md

 Before you can begin you need to get a copy of the sample code.
   * Start your VM on Koding.com
-  * Use the github website to create a fork of this repository.
-  * in the terminal, run `git clone https://github.com/YOUR-USERNAME/dist-sys-exercises.git` (replace `YOUR-USERNAME` with your username)
+  * in the terminal, run `git clone https://github.com/gwDistSys15/dist-sys-exercises.git`
   * run `cd dist-sys-exercises/lec-1/msgboard` to change to the directory containing all of the sample code for this exercise.

 ## Find your VM's hostname and IP